Joey Hammond

-Joseph Sydney Hammond (born October 27, 1977) is an American baseball coach and former utility player, who is the current head baseball coach of the High Point Panthers.
+Joseph Sidney Hammond (born October 27, 1977) is an American baseball coach and former utility player, who is the current head baseball coach of the High Point Panthers.
 He played college baseball at Charlotte for head coach Loren Hibbs from 1996 to 1998 before playing professionally from 1998 to 2008.

 Playing career

 Hammond attended Governor Thomas Johnson High School and played college baseball at Charlotte.

 Coaching career

 Hammond began his coaching career at Westchester Country Day School.
 He then became and assistant coach at Wake Forest.

 On June 17, 2021, Hammond was named the head coach of the High Point Panthers.